 Communication from Funding Circle will:

 No communication, through this website or in any other medium, should be construed as a recommendation for any security offering.
-This website provides general and preliminary information about securities offered through Funding Circle Securities, LLC (member FINRA/SPIC and subsidiary of Funding Circle USA, Inc.) and is intended for initial reference purposes only.
+This website provides general and preliminary information about securities offered by Funding Circle Securities and is intended for initial reference purposes only.
 It is not a summary or compilation of all applicable information and is not complete.
-This website does not constitute an offer to sell or buy any securities.
-There shall be no offer or sale of any securities without the delivery of confidential offering materials (the "Offering Materials") and related documents.
-This information contained herein is qualified by and subject to more detailed information in the Offering Materials.
+This website does not constitute an offer to sell or buy any securities by Funding Circle Securities.
+There shall be no offer or sale of any securities without the delivery of the Offering Materials.
+The information contained herein is qualified by and subject to more detailed information contained in the Offering Materials.